Russia pounds Ukraine as Putin holds talks in Tehran

 In other developments Tuesday:

 — Ukraine's parliament approved President Volodymyr Zelenskyy's decision to dismiss Ivan Bakanov as head of the country's Security Service, the SBU.
-Zelenskyy over the weekend removed Bakanov, as well as Iryna Venediktova, who served as Ukraine’s Prosecutor General, over the weekend The parliament separately voted to approve Venediktova’s ouster.
+Zelenskyy removed Bakanov, as well as Iryna Venediktova, who served as Ukraine’s prosecutor general, over the weekend.
+The parliament separately voted to approve Venediktova’s ouster.
 As part of the reshuffle, Zelenskyy on Tuesday also fired heads of five regional branches of the SBU and one deputy head of the agency.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine